huacnlee/rails-settings-cached/README.md

 ## Use Setting in Rails initializing:

-In `version 2.3+` we allows you to use Setting before Rails is initialized.
+In `version 2.3+` you can use Setting before Rails is initialized.

 For example `config/initializers/devise.rb`